 Once your eggs and sugar are ready to go, you’ll add the melted butter and chocolate to the bowl, followed by the dry ingredients.
 The dry ingredients should go in low and slow, meaning your mixer is on low.
 Real low.

-HOW TO MAKE SOFT CHOCOLATE COOKIES
+HOW TO MAKE SOFT DOUBLE CHOCOLATE CHIP COOKIES

 Note, overbaking the cookies could also cause them to be tough.